fiseni/HttpClientDemo/README.md

 ### [Option 11](https://github.com/fiseni/HttpClientDemo/blob/main/HttpClientDemo.ClientNetFX/Service11.cs)

 Same as Option1.
 But, we're initiating 4 requests to demonstrate the effect of concurrent calls, and how quickly the open connections can pile up.
-On each call, 4 new connections will be created.
+On each method call, 4 new connections will be created.

 ![image](https://github.com/fiseni/HttpClientDemo/assets/24314310/931f14fb-0d32-4e74-bc95-956f4871ad76)